-After a relatively faster rate of improvement among females from the 1950s to a nadir in the 1980s, the gender difference in anaerobic performance at the highest levels of international competition has actually increased during the last 15yr.
-Overall, the time-based performance difference for all six events analyzed has increased from a low of 10.3% in the period 1976-1988 to a current difference of 11.5% for the period 2000-2005.
-Analysis of elite sprinting performance during the last 50yr reveals that the performance difference between males and females has ceased to narrow and has actually widened since the mid-1990s.
-The change observed cannot be explained by declining women's participation in sport, poorer training practice, or reduced access to technological developments, but it does coincide with dramatic improvements in the scope and sensitivity of drug testing.
-Current gender differences in performance, and the underlying differences in performance power, may now reasonably reflect the true physiological differences between males and females.
+After a relatively faster rate of improvement among females from the 1950s to a nadir in the 1980s, the gender difference in anaerobic performance at the highest levels of international competition has increased during the last 15yr.
+Overall, the time-based performance difference for all six events analysed has increased from a low of 10.3% in the period 1976-1988 to a current difference of 11.5% for the period 2000-2005.
+Analysis of elite sprinting performance during the last 50yr reveals that the performance difference between males and females has ceased to narrow and has widened since the mid-1990s.
+The change observed cannot be explained by declining women's participation in sports, poorer training practice, or reduced access to technological developments.
+Still, it does coincide with dramatic improvements in the scope and sensitivity of drug testing.
+Current gender differences in performance and the underlying differences in performance power may now reasonably reflect the actual physiological differences between males and females.

-In a double-blind randomized protocol, resistance-trained males were matched for strength and placed into one of four groups: creatine/carbohydrate (CrCHO), creatine/whey protein (CrWP), WP only, or carbohydrate only (CHO) (1.5g/kg body weight per day).
+In a double-blind, randomized protocol, resistance-trained males were matched for strength and placed into one of four groups: creatine/carbohydrate (CrCHO), creatine/whey protein (CrWP), WP only, or carbohydrate only (CHO) (1.5g/kg body weight per day).
 All assessments were completed the week before and after an 11-wk structured, supervised RE program.
-Assessments included strength (1RM, three exercises), body composition and vastus lateralis muscle biopsies for determination of muscle fiber type, cross-sectional area (CSA), contractile protein, and creatine (Cr) content.
+Assessments included strength (1RM, three exercises), body composition, and vastus lateralis muscle biopsies for determination of muscle fibre type, cross-sectional area (CSA), contractile protein, and creatine (Cr) content.

-The effects of oral ß-hydroxy-ß-methylbutyrate (HMB) supplementation (3 g/d) on selected components of aerobic performance and body composition of active college students was studied.
-For a 5-wk supplementation period subjects underwent interval training 3 times a week on a treadmill.
+The effects of oral ß-hydroxy-ß-methylbutyrate (HMB) supplementation (3 g/d) on selected components of aerobic performance and body composition of active college students were studied.
+For a 5-wk supplementation period subjects underwent interval training three times a week on a treadmill.
 Respiratory factors and body composition were determined.
-Significant differences were observed between the 2 groups in gains in maximal oxygen consumption (+8.4% PLA vs +15.5% HMB) and in respiratory-compensation point (+8.6% PLA vs +13.4% HMB) suggesting that HMB supplementation positively affects selected components of aerobic performance.
+Significant differences were observed between the two groups in gains in maximal oxygen consumption (+8.4% PLA vs +15.5% HMB) and in respiratory-compensation point (+8.6% PLA vs +13.4% HMB) suggesting that HMB supplementation positively affects selected components of aerobic performance.
 Body composition was unchanged.

-Comparison of protein intakes on strength, body composition and hormonal changes were examined in experienced strength/power athletes participating in a 12-week resistance training program.
+Comparison of protein intakes on strength, body composition, and hormonal changes was examined in experienced strength/power athletes participating in a 12-week resistance training program.
 Three groups were established depending upon their daily consumption of protein; below recommended levels (BL; 1.0-1.4g/kg/day), recommended levels (RL; 1.6-1.8g/kg/day) and above recommended levels (AL; > 2.0g/kg/day).
 Subjects were assessed for strength (1-RM) bench press/squat and body composition.
-Resting blood samples were analyzed for total testosterone, cortisol, growth hormone, and insulin-like growth factor.
-No differences were seen in energy intake (3,171 ± 577 Calories) between the groups, and the energy intake for all groups were also below the recommended levels for strength/power athletes.
-No significant changes were seen in body mass, lean body mass or fat mass in any group.
-Significant improvements in 1-RM bench press and 1-RM squat were seen in all three groups, however no differences between the groups were observed.
+Resting blood samples were analysed for total testosterone, cortisol, growth hormone, and insulin-like growth factor.
+No differences were seen in energy intake (3,171 ± 577 Calories) between the groups, and the energy intake for all groups was also below the recommended levels for strength/power athletes.
+No significant changes were seen in body mass, lean body mass, or fat mass in any group.
+Significant improvements in 1-RM bench press and 1-RM squat were seen in all three groups, however, no differences between the groups were observed.
 No significant changes were determined in 1RM or seen in resting hormonal concentrations.
 The results of this study do not provide support for protein intakes greater than recommended levels for body composition improvements, or alterations in resting hormonal concentrations.

-Exercise training is known to induce an increase in free radical production potentially leading to enhanced muscle injury.
-Vitamins C and E are well known antioxidants that may prevent muscle cell damage.
-A study aimed to determine the effects of these supplemental antioxidant vitamins on markers of oxidative stress, muscle damage and performance of elite soccer players.
+Exercise training is known to induce an increase in free radical production, potentially leading to enhanced muscle injury.
+Vitamins C and E are well-known antioxidants that may prevent muscle cell damage.
+A study aimed to determine the effects of these supplemental antioxidant vitamins on markers of oxidative stress, muscle damage, and performance of elite soccer players.
 One group received vitamins C and E supplementation daily during the pre-competitive season (S group), while the placebo group (PL group) received a pill containing maltodextrin.
 Both groups performed the same training load during the three-month pre-season training period.
-Erythrocyte antioxidant enzymes glutathione reductase, catalase and plasma carbonyl derivatives did not show any significant variation among the experimental groups.
+Erythrocyte antioxidant enzymes glutathione reductase, catalase, and plasma carbonyl derivatives did not show any significant variation among the experimental groups.
 Similarly, fitness level markers did not differ among the experimental groups.
-However, S group demonstrated lower lipid peroxidation and muscle damage levels compared to PL group at the final phase of pre-competitive season.
-The data demonstrated that vitamin C and E supplementation in soccer players may reduce lipid peroxidation and muscle damage during high intensity efforts, but did not enhance performance.
+However, the S group demonstrated lower lipid peroxidation and muscle damage levels compared to PL group at the final phase of the pre-competitive season.
+The data demonstrated that vitamin C and E supplementation in soccer players might reduce lipid peroxidation and muscle damage during high-intensity efforts but did not enhance performance.

 A study investigated the influence of low-dose bovine colostrum protein concentrate (CPC) supplementation on selected immune variables in cyclists.
-Highly trained male road cyclists completed an initial 40-km time trial (TT40) and were then randomly assigned to either a supplement (10g bovine CPC/day) or placebo group (10 g whey protein concentrate/day).
+Highly trained male road cyclists completed an initial 40-km time trial (TT40).
+They were then randomly assigned to either a supplement (10g bovine CPC/day) or a placebo group (10 g whey protein concentrate/day).
 After 5 wk of supplementation, the cyclists completed a second TT40.
 They then completed 5 consecutive days of high-intensity training (HIT) that included a TT40, followed by a final TT40 in the following week.
 Venous blood and saliva samples were collected immediately before and after each TT40, and upper respiratory illness symptoms were recorded over the experimental period.
-From an array of biochemical/immune system marker measurements it was concluded that low-dose bovine CPC supplementation modulates immune parameters during normal training and after an acute period of intense exercise, which may contribute to a trend toward reduced upper respiratory illness in the bovine CPC group.
+From an array of biochemical/immune system marker measurements, it was concluded that low-dose bovine CPC supplementation modulates immune parameters during normal training and after an acute period of intense exercise, which may contribute to a trend toward reduced upper respiratory illness in the bovine CPC group.

 A study investigated whether pre-exercise sodium-bicarbonate ingestion improved judo-related performance.
-Performance evaluation was by: 3 bouts of a specific judo test and 4 bouts of the Wingate test (WT) for upper limbs.
+Performance evaluation was by three bouts of a specific judo test and four bouts of the Wingate test (WT) for upper limbs.
 Athletes ingested 0.3 g/kg of sodium bicarbonate or placebo 2 h before the tests.
-Blood lactate levels and perceived exertion were measured throughout.
+Blood lactate levels and perceived exertion were measured.
 Sodium bicarbonate improved performance in Bouts 2 and 3 of judo; mean power in Bouts 3 and 4 and peak power in Bout 4 of the WT.
 Ingestion of bicarbonate increased lactate concentration in judo but not in WT.
 Ratings of perceived exertion did not differ between treatments.
 Sodium bicarbonate improves judo-related performance and increases blood lactate concentration but has no effect on perceived exertion.